 Aid Like a Paycheck

-Beginning in January 2014, San Jacinto College has a new policy for refunding financial aid after your outstanding charges to the College are paid.
-Some students will receive their financial aid refund in a single deposit to their San Jac Card approximately 30 days after the start of the term, while other students will receive their financial aid refund deposits to their San Jac Card approximately every two weeks, starting as early as three weeks into the term and continuing throughout the semester.
-Your total expected financial aid amount will be the same regardless of when you are scheduled to receive your refund deposits.
-Students who are selected to participate in this new policy will be notified and informed via email of which disbursement method they will receive their financial aid refund through.
+San Jacinto College is testing two ways of refunding financial aid after tuition, fees, and any other charges to the College are paid.
+Some students will receive a single deposit approximately 30 days after the start of the term.
+Other students will receive their financial aid refund deposits approximately every two weeks throughout the semester through a program called Aid Like A Paycheck.
+In this program, students may receive their first biweekly deposit as early as three weeks into the term.
+Your total expected aid amount will be the same regardless of which way you receive your financial aid refund.
+Students have received an email telling them which way they will receive their financial aid refund.

-San Jacinto College is enacting this new policy in the hope that it will help students better manage their financial aid money throughout the semester, therefore maintaining a balance between work hours and school.
-Overall, the goal is to support students throughout the semester so they can stay enrolled in their courses and successfully complete them.
+San Jacinto College is enacting this new program to help students better manage their financial aid money throughout the semester and maintain a good balance between work hours and school.
+The overall goal is to support students throughout the semester so they can stay enrolled and successfully complete their courses.